-When it comes to RAID 5 recovery, experience and reliability are two main factors that can stand between success, and losing your data forever.
+When it comes to RAID 5 recovery, experience and reliability are two main factors that can determine whether or not you lose your data forever.

-If you need lightning fast turn arounds, world class customer service, and incredible success rates with your RAID 5 recovery case, call us now for a free phone consultation.
+If you need fast turn around, world class customer service, and the best chance to recover your RAID 5 array, call now for a free phone consultation!

 You want to deal with a company that has a proven track record when it comes to RAID 5 data recovery.